Novo Nordisk Foundation Center for Basic Metabolic Research

 The further process

-After the expiry of the deadline for applications, the authorised recruitment manager selects applicants for assessment on the advice of the hiring committee.
+After the expiry of the deadline for applications, the authorized recruitment manager selects applicants for assessment on the advice of the hiring committee.
 All applicants are then immediately notified whether an unbiased assessor has passed their application for assessment.
 Once the assessment work has been completed, each applicant has the opportunity to comment on the part of the assessment that relates to the applicant him/herself.

 The applicant will be assessed according to the Ministerial Order no. 242 of 13 March 2012 on the Appointment of Academic Staff at Universities.